AJoshi1010/SpecflowSeleniumUIAutomation/README.md

 ## Steps to run the framework
+Change directory to project folder 'tlfwebautomation' Update the chrome driver version as per chrome version on running machine in file 'tlfwebautomation.csproj' for `Selenium.WebDriver.ChromeDriver`
-Change directory to project folder 'tlfwebautomation' Command to run tests - `dotnet test`
+Command to run tests - `dotnet test`

 ## Generating HTML report using SpecflowLivingDoc